 Step 4: In the Photos app, click the Import icon (located upper right).
 The Photos app will start listing all photos and videos on your iPhone.
 With default settings, the Photos app selects all pictures and videos on your iPhone, but you can deselect photos if you don’t want to import some photos/videos.

 Step 5: Click the Continue button.

-Step 6: When you at “Start importing?” screen, select a location where you want to save all transferred photos and videos.
-Finally, click Import button to begin transferring all selected pictures and videos from iPhone to Windows 10 PC.
+Step 6: When you are at the “Start importing?” screen, select a location where you want to save all transferred photos and videos.
+Finally, click the Import button to begin transferring all selected pictures and videos from iPhone to Windows 10 PC.

 You will see Photos has finished importing photos/videos message once all selected photos and videos are transferred.

 Use File Explorer to transfer photos from iPhone to Windows 10 PC